Connor Thomas L. O Sells 40,000 Shares of PBF Energy Inc. (NYSE:PBF) Stock

-PBF Energy Inc. (NYSE:PBF – Get Free Report) SVP Connor Thomas L. O sold 40,000 shares of PBF Energy stock in a transaction dated Thursday, March 14th.
-The stock was sold at an average price of $55.07, for a total transaction of $2,202,800.00.
-Following the completion of the transaction, the senior vice president now owns 160,338 shares of the company’s stock, valued at approximately $8,829,813.66.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+PBF Energy Inc. (NYSE:PBF – Get Free Report) SVP Connor Thomas L. O sold 40,000 shares of the firm’s stock in a transaction that occurred on Tuesday, March 19th.
+The stock was sold at an average price of $55.87, for a total value of $2,234,800.00.
+Following the completion of the sale, the senior vice president now directly owns 160,338 shares in the company, valued at approximately $8,958,084.06.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.

-PBF Energy (NYSE:PBF – Get Free Report) last posted its quarterly earnings results on Thursday, February 15th.
-The oil and gas company reported ($0.41) EPS for the quarter, missing analysts’ consensus estimates of $0.08 by ($0.49).
+PBF Energy (NYSE:PBF – Get Free Report) last announced its earnings results on Thursday, February 15th.
+The oil and gas company reported ($0.41) earnings per share (EPS) for the quarter, missing the consensus estimate of $0.08 by ($0.49).
 PBF Energy had a net margin of 5.59% and a return on equity of 23.69%.
-The firm had revenue of $9.14 billion for the quarter, compared to the consensus estimate of $8.65 billion.
-During the same quarter in the prior year, the company earned $4.41 earnings per share.
-The company’s quarterly revenue was down 15.7% compared to the same quarter last year.
-On average, research analysts predict that PBF Energy Inc. will post 6.16 earnings per share for the current year.
+The business had revenue of $9.14 billion for the quarter, compared to analysts’ expectations of $8.65 billion.
+During the same period in the prior year, the business earned $4.41 earnings per share.
+The company’s revenue for the quarter was down 15.7% compared to the same quarter last year.
+As a group, analysts forecast that PBF Energy Inc. will post 6.01 earnings per share for the current year.

 PBF Energy Announces Dividend